 Just because you are used to your drab old office doesn’t mean you have to recreate the same experience at home.
 The main perk of working remotely is the flexibility you have.
 Add a little excitement to your working day by changing your environment.
 Maybe take a day to work outside in the garden or anywhere else that takes your fancy.
 If you are more of a desk dweller, you can always decorate your workspace with photos, postcards or motivational quotes to make the “office” less of an eyesore.
-By experimenting with your workspace, you will quickly learn where and how you work best.
+By experimenting with your workspace, and trying out some new interior office design for your home office, you might also quickly learn where and how you work best.

 Rise & Shine

 As the days feel as though they are merging into one, the temptation to stay in bed is real at the moment.
 Regardless of how comfortable your memory foam mattress is, hitting snooze on your morning alarm is not the way forward.
 Give yourself a wake up time and try sticking to it every day.
 The commute to your coffee machine won’t be very long now so you’ll still be getting a bit of a lie-in.